 Speaking of which: If you’re used to drinking a pint of beer at a time in England, Ireland, or America, you’re in for a bit of a shock.
 The Dutch usually serve their beers in much smaller glasses.

 There are Many Ways to Enjoy Beer in AmsterdamGetYourGuide — is DutchAmsterdam’s trusted ticket partner

 Additional beer-related activities in Amsterdam

 There’s a funny book titled, The Undutchables.
 It is a highly popular caricature of the Dutch.

 Aside from over-the-top observations, the book (considered essential reading by Holland’s large expat community) includes useful information generally not found in tourist guides.

-Consider the following insight into ordering beer:
+Consider the following insight into ordering beer in the Netherlands:

-Fluitje, Vaasje, or just Biertje
+Fluitje, Vaasje, or Just Biertje?